ShariqAli-Dev/ShariqAli-Dev/content/index.md

 ---
 > "Sucking at something is the first step to becoming sorta good at something." \- Jake the Dog, *Adventure Time*

-**Hey, I'm Shariq Ali**, I started as a software engineer in 2020, working with Laravel.
+**Hey, I'm Shariq Ali**, I started as a <a href="https://github.com/shariqali-dev" target="_blank">software engineer</a> in 2020, working with Laravel.
 I'm the **Co-Founder & CTO** of [[The Medici Project]].
 Before that, I was the lead developer at [[BCCNY]] and a software engineer at [[Loop Media]] & [[Family Promise Spokane]].
 I'm originally from Guyana, having moved here at a young age and settling in **New York** for the past two decades.

 **I love CLI apps**, open source, and [[Projects|side projects]].
 When I'm not working, I like biking, reading, and **eating tacos**.
+> [!warning] This site is actively being worked on.
+Any unavailable notes will be published in a few days.

 ## Bio
 This is made for journalists, podcast hosts, and event organizers to copy-and-paste.

-> Shariq Ali is a researcher and programmer.
+> *Shariq Ali is a researcher and programmer.
 He currently lives in New York where he's the Co-Founder & CTO at The Medici Project.
 His lifelong desire for knowledge and building software has led to him working in journalism, healthcare,  finance, and blockchain.
-Before The Medici Project, Shariq developed multiple applications, tutored students, and worked with companies such as BCCNY, Family Promise, and Loop Media.
+Before The Medici Project, Shariq developed multiple applications, tutored students, and worked with companies such as BCCNY, Family Promise Spokane, and Loop Media.*

 ## Career